Maram13/Bank-Marketing/README.md

 ### Abstract :

 Companies build many marketing  campaigns  to increase subscribed persons.
 Many companies work on analyzing the market before starting campaigns, and the prediction of subscriptions size and classify of the audience are considered as the basic points in their work.
 Machine Learning algorithms   have shown remarkable performance on several classify and prediction  tasks.
-In this project, we cleaned  and processed the dataset then studied  one  of supervised machine learning algorithm : Logistic Regression to build the models to predict and  anticipate the client’s cases in terms of whether he will subscribe to a deposit or not based on his /her information, and finally, will test the model accuracy.
+In this project, we cleaned  and processed the dataset then studied  one  of supervised machine learning algorithm : Logistic Regression, Random Forest and Naive Bayes classifiers to build the models to predict and  anticipate the client’s cases in terms of whether he will subscribe to a deposit or not based on his /her information, and finally, will test the model accuracy.
 ### Design :